decretist/ICMCL17/proceedings/ICMCL17.md

 first millennium of Christian discourse.

 That is not the case in the second recension *dictum* C.2 q.3 d.p.c.8 §1.
-Here we see a series of quotations from book 48 of the *Digest*, containing seven occurrences of five words,[^14] corresponding to all four of the expected lemmas related to the concept of calumny.
+Here we see a series of quotations from *Dig.* 48.16.1-5 containing seven occurrences of five words,[^14] corresponding to all four of the expected lemmas related to the concept of calumny.
 It is of obvious interest that the quotations in this *dictum* are